tsevdos/greek-in-tech-site/README.md

 After installation you need only need to start the server using the last command.

 ## TODO
-1. Fix routing on click
-2. Minimize with rjs
+1. Minimize js with rjs